mweel1/usa_high_level/civil-agencies/us-social-security/index.md

 - Eat at the house kitchen
 - Storage costs

+### Social Security Administration Licensing

+Social security will provide licenses to personal profiles after they received for education for:

+- License people to help those in the streets that are in distress.
+This will include transitioning them to transitional housing, or calling the DOJ police.
+A DOJ social conflict license will also be needed to handle violent people where bear spray usage will be licensed.
+- License people on-line that are in distress.
+- License managers of transitional housing units.
+- License managers for services like AAA.

 ### Domain Zone

 A domain zone application will be managed at federal and local levels to allow people to report people in need where social workers would deployed and take them to .social-care-centers with licensed social workers.

-### On-Line Reporting
+### American Internet On-Line Reporting

 Furthermore, links would be available on social networks to report people that need help.
-All social networks must have a back channel for social security where an ID is passed in the link to social security, and a callback is made to receive the actual persons personal profile.
+Their login session id would be provided, where social security could receive from the FCC the actual person logging in.